zerodowntime/s3fs-fuse-rpm/README.md

 * automake
 * make
 * git
-* wget
+* curl
 * rpm-build

 fuse 2.85 (if you need to compile it):

-* Kernel-devel packages (or kernel source) installed that is the SAME version of your running kernel
+* kernel-devel packages (or kernel source) installed that is the SAME version of your running kernel
 * gcc
 * libselinux-devel
 * libtool